Tadulako University: Rector inauguration

 On March 7, 2011 in Jakarta, Minister of National Education, Prof. Ir.
 H. Muh.
 Nuh, DEA took the oath of office and inducted five university leaders and four of the echelon III and IV in the Ministry of National Education.
 Among the university leaders sworn in were Prof. Dr. Ir.
 Muh.
 Basir Cyio, SE, MS as rector to six Tadulako, for a term of four years (2011-2015).
 Basir Cyio was inaugurated by the Minister of National Education No. 75 / MPN.A4-KP / 2011, dated February 18, 2011.

 (The other four leaders were Prof. Dr. Mahdi Bahar, S.Kar, M.Hum as rector IISIP West Sumatra Padang Panjang; Ir.
 Darmawan, MT as director of the Polytechnic Banjarmasin; Mahyus, S.Pd, SE, MM as director of Pontianak State Polytechnic; and Ir.
 Nana Dwi Wahyono, MM sworn in as director of Polytechnic of Jember.
 Muh.)

-Emblem

-UNTAD has a rectangular logo emblem in the form of a red pentagon in which is the Coat of UNTAD.
-It implies that wholeness to achieve nobility and dignity of life is to serve the Almighty God, the truth, and humanity in accordance with the philosophy of Indonesia, Pancasila.
-The UNTAD emblem has the following meanings: